 What approval means for those already living with Alzheimer’s

 Aducanumab is not a cure for Alzheimer’s disease, and it does not reverse it.
 But trials have shown that the drug is able to break up sticky plaques of protein that accumulate in the brain that are thought to be at least one of the causes of Alzheimer’s.
 The hope is that if the drug can help remove those plaques, it may help slow the rate of cognitive decline in people who are in the early stages of the disease.

-Approval of this therapy underscores the importance of early detection and diagnosis to ensure individuals receive the most benefit as soon as possible.
+Even with this Alzheimer’s breakthrough, approval of this therapy underscores the importance of early detection and diagnosis to ensure individuals receive the most benefit as soon as possible.
 About two million people suffering from the disease are in its early stages and show evidence of the amyloid plaques that this new drug attacks.
 However, the only way to know for sure if amyloid plaques are present is with expensive brain scans and spinal taps that some patients may not be able to access.
 Blood tests that doctors can also use to detect amyloid and other signs of Alzheimer’s disease have proved promising but are not yet widely available.

 The therapy alone is expected to cost $56,000 a year, and it’s not yet known whether Medicare and private insurance will cover it.
 A monoclonal antibody, the treatment is by infusion therapy, not a pill.
 Patients receive the drug intravenously every four weeks at infusion centers.
 This makes the treatment difficult to obtain for those who lack transportation or don’t live near a site where it’s offered.

 Patients on the therapy need regular brain scans to ensure safety